Benjamin Perez, Texas

 Benjamin Perez is a census-designated place (CDP) in Starr County, Texas, United States.
-This was a new CDP for the 2010 census, with a population of 34.
+It was a new CDP for the 2010 census.

+As of the 2020 census, Benjamin Perez had a population of 29.

 Geography

 Benjamin Perez is located at (26.406028, -98.899653).

 Education

 The CDP is within the Roma Independent School District.
 The zoned elementary school for the 2010 Census community is Delia Gonzalez (DG) Garcia Elementary School.
 Roma High School is the district's sole comprehensive high school.

 Demographics

 Benjamin Perez first appeared as a census designated place in the 2010 U.S. census.